 How it works

-LawWorks is working closely with a handful of law firms, including one specialising in charity law, to offer this service.
+LawWorks is working closely with a handful of law firms, including Bates Wells which specialises in charity law, to offer this service.
 The service is designed to help:

 - Up to two applicants per month.
 Please note that this means your application may be unsuccessful.